Nativenerd1004/Predictive-Analytics-with-Supervised-Machine-Learning-for-Predicting-Employee-Attrition/README.md

 #### Situation:
 Businesses face challenges retaining valuable employees, and predicting potential attrition can aid in mitigating this issue.
 #### Task:
-Developed a machine learning algorithm to identify employees at high risk of leaving the company.
+To develope a machine learning algorithm to identify employees at high risk of leaving the company.
 #### Action:
 This project implements a Gradient Boosting Classifier model, trained on employee data, to predict employee attrition.
 #### Result:
 The resulting model provides insights into employee risk, enabling proactive measures to improve retention.
 [Table of Content](#table-of-content)

+alg = GradientBoostingClassifier()

 ## Project Objectives
 #### Situation: